cisagov/join-cisagov/README.md

 Our development team is responsible for a majority of the repositories in the [cisagov organization](https://github.com/cisagov).
-Take a look around to get a sense of what we are currently working on.
+Take a look around to get a sense of what we're currently working on.
 Recently we've been making a big push to cloudify all the things, resulting in our new [COOL](https://github.com/cisagov/cool-system) system.
 You'll find a good deal of Python, infrastructure as code (Terraform, Ansible, Packer), and old-school